markwise/react-create-form/README.md

 })
 ```

-The function [createForm](#createformformcomponent-fielddefinition) returns a Higher-Order Component (HOC) that wraps your form component.
-The first argument is your form component.
-The second argument is a field definition object.
-The field definition key should match the name attribute of the HTML form element.
-The value property is required.
+The function [createForm](#createformformcomponent-fielddefinition) returns a Higher-Order Component (HOC) that wraps a form component.
+The first argument is a form component.
+The second argument is an object of field definition entries.
+The field definition name should match the name attribute of the HTML form element.

 ## Form element types

 ### select-multiple types

-With the exception of select-multiple types, which use an array, the value for all other types in the field definition object are strings.
+With the exception of select-multiple types, which use an array, the value for all other types are strings.

 ```javascript
 <div>